thruthesky/firelibrary-app/README.md

 ### How to gain Admin permission on unit testing.
 * In `components/test/test.settings.ts`, you can put admin email and password.
  * And you must put admin email on `settings` collection.
+This means the admin meail in `test.setttings.ts` will become real admin.
+You will use this only on testing.